CSLAP and NYSFOLA

 NYSFOLA and DEC published Diet for a Small Lake: The Expanded Guide to New York State Lake and Watershed Management in 2009.
 The book is the result of several years of collaboration on lake management issues, and replaces the first edition of the book published in 1990.

-by DEC and NYSFOLA and serves as a valuable
+and NYSFOLA and serves as a valuable resource to

 Diet is an introduction to understanding and managing New York State lakes and provides guidance to lakeshore residents, local officials and agencies interested in water resources.